Nir-Water-Lab/WATRO/README.md

 Technology, Faculty of Civil and Environmental Engineering.
 Further development is now performed by Oded Nir in the Zuckerberg Institute for Water Research, Blaustein Institutes for Desert Research, Ben Gurion University, Israel.

+## References
+1. **O. Nir**, O. Lahav, 2016, Acid-base dynamics in seawater reverse osmosis: experimental evaluation of a reactive-transport algorithm, Environmental Science: Water Research and Technology 2(1), 107-116.
+2. **O. Nir**, When does commercial software fail in predicting scaling tendency in reverse osmosis and what can we do better?
+Desalination and Water Treatment.
+2018 Nov 1;131:34-42